peter9825/pokedex-application/README.md

 Project Overview:

-The Pokémon Database App is a full-stack web application that allows users to search, view, and explore Pokémon data from a custom SQLite database.
+This Pokémon Database App is a full-stack web application that allows users to search, view, and explore Pokémon data from a custom SQLite database.

 Requirements:
 Npm
 Node.js
+sqlite3

 Packages:
 node-fetch